department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/product-documentation/appoint-a-representative/appoint-a-representative-1.0-overview.md

    3. Sections are expanded with editing and option to save
 7. **Download page (pages are the same for both unauth/auth)**

-## Post-MVP
+## Future Iteration

 1. Submission of 21-22/21-22a
     1. Requires signatures
     2. Investigate/address signature errors
     3. Determine if we can support digital submission for attorneys and claim agents who often require fee agreements before accepting
-    4. Identify how the insurance field impacts Power of Attorney
+    5. Identify how the insurance field impacts Power of Attorney
 1. Notifications
     1. Representative approved request
     1. Representative rejected request